(In praise of the scenic route)

-It began with undergraduate degrees in arts and in science.
-It settled a while into a stint in high school education, zeroed in on a masters in counselling psychology and most recently, applied itself to a doctorate in exercise science.
+My professional journey began with an arts and a science undergraduate degree.
+It settled a while in secondary school education, progressed to a masters in counselling psychology and then applied itself to a doctorate in exercise science.

 It has followed my fascination for the complex, multifaceted nature of humans and their health.
 It has also encouraged a more creative and personalized approach to my practice as a psychologist.

 Ultimately, it is guided by a conviction that brains, minds and bodies work in synchrony with each other.
 I have delighted in reuniting the worlds of physical and mental healthcare in a way that makes intuitive sense.

 When the trail running bug bit me a few years ago I decided to combine talk therapy with this most basic form of physical activity - an intuitive integration of the therapy space with our lives and our relationships.

 I am additionally committed to developing self-awareness and compassion at a more fundamental level.
 My professional and personal growth has been profoundly shaped by the insights offered by mindfulness and consciousness-based research and practice, and it is my wish to contribute to the development of healthcare research and practices addressing human health and wellness at a more holistic and fundamental level.